Teslyn Barkman: Career

-While working for Penguin News, she publicly expressed concern about plans for Members of the Legislative Assembly to earn a full-time wage of £40,000 stating that it was too high and wouldn't attract suitable candidates.
+While working for Penguin News, she expressed concern about plans for Members of the Legislative Assembly to earn a full-time wage of £40,000, arguing that it was too high and would not attract suitable candidates.
 In 2013, she was part of a delegation that travelled to the United States to lobby the United States Congress to recognise the results of the 2013 Falkland Islands sovereignty referendum.
-Later that year, she stood for election in the 2013 Falkland Islands general election being one of the youngest candidates standing and the only one under thirty.
-However she failed to win a seat in the Stanley constituency by finishing sixth.
+Later that year, she stood for election in the 2013 Falkland Islands general election being one of the youngest candidates standing and the only one under 30.
+However, she failed to win a seat in the Stanley constituency, finishing sixth in the poll.

 In 2014 she started work at the Public Relations and Media Office for Falkland Islands Government.

 Following this, in 2017, she stood for election to the Legislative Assembly of the Falkland Islands again, this time standing in the Camp constituency.
-Barkman won a seat in the Legislative Assembly at the 2017 Falkland Islands general election by gathering the second largest number of votes in the Camp constituency and also became the youngest ever woman to be elected into the Legislative Assembly of the Falklands at 29.
+She won a seat in the Legislative Assembly at the 2017 Falkland Islands general election by gathering the second largest number of votes in the Camp constituency and also became the youngest ever woman to be elected to the assembly, at 29.